bplmaps/lmec-main-site/README.md

 LMEC's website is built with the static site generator [Hugo](https://gohugo.io/).
 Its front-end editing is configured with [Tina](https://tina.io/docs/), a Git-backed headless CMS.

-The production site deploys with [Netlify](https://netlify.com) from the `geoservices` server at [https://leventhalmap.org](https://leventhalmap.org).
+The production site deploys with [Netlify](https://netlify.com) to [https://leventhalmap.org](https://leventhalmap.org).
 Pushing to GitHub push will trigger rebuild of a staging site.
-See Notion documentation for information about accessing `geoservices` and the staging site.

 ## Get started